Connum/hanzivg/README.md

 The same appllies to the /animhanzi folder - it currently contains the HSK1-3 sets as provided on the website.
 I have contacted François regarding the rest, but not yet heard back from him.
 Those could also be extracted from the demo on the website, but they are served via a PHP script and are missing all the group/radical information.

 The file naming convention (the character's unicode encoding in hexadecimal) will be maintained.
+As will the kvg namespace attributes.
+However, inside id attributes, hvg: will be used as a prefix instead of kvg:, *except* if the file is absolutely identical with KanjiVG (i.e. it has been copied over without changing anything).
+This is to ensure that both files could be used in the same document.
+This also means when using a KanjiVG variant as the default for HanziVG, the filename as well as all ids and the id prefixes must be renamed!

 ## Sources